deklanowski/master-pom/README.md

-# master-pom
+# Master pom
-Master pom for projects.
+Master pom for all projects.
+Locks down dependency versions and plugin configurations.